Q. Why did you make an abstract feature?

 Q. How many drawings did you do for North of Blue?

 The film contains about 43,250 drawings.
 I used Adobe Animate for the animation and drew everything by hand with a digital stylus on a medium sized Wacom tablet.

-Q. What about your collaboration with the composer of North of Blue?
+Q. How did your collaboration with the composer of North of Blue work?

-The title was initially Blue Balls, because seven short scenes address the transformation of three blue balls.
-I liked the humor and irreverence of that title but as the score was developing, the film became much more contemplative and a emphasized aspects of trance.
-The film needed a poetic title and I chose North of Blue because I liked the enigmatic juxtaposition of words and the painterly aspect of setting direction from a hue.
-Blue is the foundation color of the film, this project began in the far north and I like having one of the four directions in the title.
-Plus my wise, elder neighbors hated the Blue Balls title.
+The title was initially Blue Balls, because seven scenes explore 21 different transformations of blue balls.
+I liked the humor and irreverence of that title but as the film became more contemplative with aspects of trance, I realized the film needed a poetic title.
+Also, my wise, elder neighbors, calligrapher Inga Dubay and her husband Joe, hated the Blue Balls title.
+North of Blue is enigmatic and I like the mysterious aspect of setting direction from a hue.
+The title works because this project began in the far north and blue is the foundation color of the film.

-Q. Did you ever get discouraged, animating a feature film almost by yourself?
+Q. Did you ever get discouraged when animating a feature film by yourself?

 I was alone for most of the six year process but every morning, as I arrived at my studio, I had this delicious, expansive feeling of being in a vast, wild landscape, like the Yukon.
 I was lucky to have four interns, Jesse Bray, Gabe Mangold, Neisje Morrell and Dui Oray, who worked with me on North of Blue for two months.
 I was much inspired by their energy and creativity.
 (Click here for information about the internship program.)